 Course description

 The ‘rule of law’, that idea that the free arbiter of public power is restrained by law, forms a core tenet of the political and cultural identity of Europe and the West.
 This course offers a history of this idea, and its many manifestations in the legal order of Europe and the West, from the 16th century to the present.
 By embedding constitutional history in both its political and cultural contexts, it shows how ‘the rule of law’ is an inextricable part, both cause and consequence, of the identity of the political and cultural spaces we call ‘Europe’ and ‘the West’.
-Through the double processes of colonization and decolonization, it also became – a contested part – part of the global order of the 20th and 21st centuries and forms thus an important historic heritage of the West.
+Through the double processes of colonization and decolonization, it also became – a contested – part of the global order of the 20th and 21st centuries and forms an important historic heritage of the West.

-The course begins with an overture that explains the current Western constitutional model in terms of four pillars: rule of law, pluralist democracy, fundamental rights and free market economy.
+The course begins with an overture that explains the current Western constitutional model in terms of four pillars: rule of law, pluralist democracy, fundamental rights, and free market economy.
 It begins at the end, with the Western victory at the end of the Cold War (week 1).

-In the following 11 weeks the narrative follows a largely chronological course, that begins with the collapse of the late-medieval order of the Christian commonwealth in the 16th century, caused by the Reformation and the rise of humanism (week 2).
-It then zooms in on the model of the dynastic state, through a study of the two, theoretically opposing constitutional mechanisms, that were simultaneously deployed under the long reign of Louis XIV in France against the backdrop of the baroque Contra-Reformation: transactional management of elite rights (week 3) and legislative absolutism (week 4).
+In the following 11 weeks, the narrative follows a largely chronological course, beginning with the collapse of the late-medieval order of the Christian commonwealth in the 16th century, caused by the Reformation and the rise of humanism (week 2).
+It then zooms in on the model of the dynastic state, through a study of the two, theoretically opposing constitutional mechanisms that were simultaneously deployed under the long reign of Louis XIV in France against the backdrop of the Baroque Contra-Reformation: transactional management of elite rights (week 3) and legislative absolutism (week 4).
 Week 5 is devoted to the British constitutional conflict between king and parliaments of the 17th century.
 This closes the part on Old Regime Europe.
 Part II ‘Nation-states and empires’ covers the late 18th century to the First World War.
 It covers the American (week 6) and French (week 7) revolutions, as the two birth acts of the nation-state, and discusses the relative impact of the Enlightenment and romanticism.
 An analysis of the Belgian revolution and the emergence of a nation-state with a bourgeois ideology and culture (week 8) and lectures on the globalization of the European system in the context of imperialism (with regard to China) and colonialism (with regard to Congo) in week 9 follow.
-The part on the 20th century focuses on what I call the North-Atlantic revolution, the formation of the North-Atlantic world between the Great Depression and the late 1950s under US leadership.
+The part on the 20th century focuses on the North-Atlantic Revolution, the formation of the North-Atlantic world between the Great Depression and the late 1950s under US leadership.
 This is preceded by lectures on the Russian Revolution and the Soviet Union (week 10).
 Week 11 is devoted to the international legal order of the Atlantic world; week 12 is to the emergence of the social welfare state and the related rise of the administrative-expert state and judicial social engineering.

 The lectures combine national, constitutional perspectives with reflections on international order and the process of globalization.
 The close interdependencies between national and international legal orders are discussed.